gerardgimenezadsuar/tidyedgar/README.md

  - Versatile Analysis: Suitable for fundamental analysis and stock screening.

 ## Installation
-Install TidyEDGAR directly from GitHub using:
+Install TidyEDGAR using:

 ```
+install.packages("tidyedgar")
+#or to get the development version:
 devtools::install_github("gerardgimenezadsuar/tidyedgar")
 ```